GoogleCloudPlatform/cloud-code-intellij/README.md

 ### Pre-releases

-The pre-release binaries are being deployed to the Jetbrains plugin repository on an alpha channel.
+The pre-release binaries published to the Jetbrains plugin repository.
 To install them please perform the following steps:

 1. Install the Cloud Code plugin
     1. Copy this URL `https://plugins.jetbrains.com/plugins/{CHANNEL}/8079` replacing `{CHANNEL}` entirely with one of the following: